atbiggie/Project1/README.md

     ##
     ##                        weather$cloud.coverage
     ## weather$humidity.status Low Medium High
-    ##                  Low      0      1    1
+    ##                  Low      0      0    1
-    ##                  Medium   0      1    4
+    ##                  Medium   0      1    6
-    ##                  High     0      0    1
+    ##                  High     0      0    0
     ##
     ## , , weather$location = Maine, US
     ##
     ##                        weather$cloud.coverage
     ## weather$humidity.status Low Medium High
-    ##                  Low      3      1    0
+    ##                  Low      1      0    1
-    ##                  Medium   0      2    2
+    ##                  Medium   2      0    3
-    ##                  High     0      0    0
+    ##                  High     0      0    1
     ##
     ## , , weather$location = Turks & Caicos
     ##
     ##                        weather$cloud.coverage
     ## weather$humidity.status Low Medium High
     ##                  Low      0      0    0
-    ##                  Medium   5      1    2
+    ##                  Medium   3      2    2
-    ##                  High     0      0    0
+    ##                  High     0      0    1

 This table gives us an idea of how the relationship between humidity status and cloud coverage can change based on location.
-An observation to note is that Maine and Argentina, locations close to the poles, most often have low humidity in this dataset.
-However, the low humidity is more frequently coupled with high cloud coverage in Argentina and low cloud coverage in Maine.
+An observation to note is that the locations in Chile and Argentina, which are close to the south pole, most often have medium humidity and high cloud coverage or low humidity and high cloud coverage, respectively.
 I’d be interested to find out why this is the case, or if the data only appears this way because we’re not working with many observations.
-Also, it’s interesting that Chile, the location closest to the south pole, has a range of humidity although it’s close to the Argentina location.
+It makes sense that Puerto Williams, Chile would have higher humidity than the Argentina location because it is a costal city.

 ### Numerical Summaries